Preventing weight gain over the Christmas holidays

 Studies show that Christmas holidays are a very high risk period for weight gain that is not later compensated and retention therefore occurs.
 Holiday periods are a high risk time for weight gain because they typically involve consumption of high fat energy dense food, increased snacking, reduced physical activity, increased alcohol consumption, longer eating durations and easy access to food.

 People often feel holiday periods are a time where they can eat what they chose.
 There is a need therefore to investigate the effectiveness of simple, low cost interventions that can be delivered to prevent the public from gaining weight.
 With funding from the University of Birmingham for a PhD studentship we will assess the effectiveness of a brief intervention to prevent weight gain over the Christmas holidays.
 This study will start in September 2016 and run for three years.
 (PhD supervisors: Drs Amanda Daley and Helen Parretti, Professor Sheila Greenfield).

 Preventing weight regain after weight loss (LIMIT Study)

 Typically people who try to lose weight will regain, most, if not all of this weight over time.
 With funding from the NIHR Public Health Research Programme we conducted a randomised controlled trial (n=583) "The effectiveness and cost effectiveness of a brief behavioural intervention to promote regular self weighing to prevent weight regain after weight loss."
 This study was a collaboration between the Universities of Birmingham and Oxford.
 (PI: Dr Amanda Daley).
-Study publications
+BMC Public Health study protocol.

 Preventing weight gain after kidney transplantation